pmav99/r.estimap.recreation/README.md

 The recreation potential map, derives by adding and normalizing maps of natural *components* that may provide recreation opportunities.
-Components are user defined, pre-processed, input raster maps, that score access to or quality of resources such as:
+Components are user-defined, pre-processed, input raster maps, that score access to or quality of resources such as:

 -   land